Doug Mastriano

-Douglas Vincent Mastriano (born January 2, 1964) is an American far-right politician and retired military officer who has served in the Pennsylvania Senate since 2019, representing the 33rd district.
-A member of the Republican Party, he was also the party's nominee in the 2022 Pennsylvania gubernatorial election.

-Born in New Jersey, Mastriano served in the United States Army from 1986 to 2017 and attained the rank of colonel.
-He ran for U.S. Congress in Pennsylvania's 13th congressional district in 2018, where he finished fourth in the primary.
-Mastriano won the state senate seat for the 33rd District the following year in a special election.
-In 2022, he won the Republican nomination for governor and lost to Democratic state attorney general Josh Shapiro in the general election.
+Douglas Vincent Mastriano (born January 2, 1964) is an American far-right politician and retired military officer who has served in the Pennsylvania Senate since winning a special election in 2019, representing the 33rd district.
+Mastriano served in the United States Army from 1986 to 2017 and attained the rank of colonel.
+A Republican, he ran for U.S. Congress in Pennsylvania's 13th congressional district in 2018, where he finished fourth in the primary.
+In May 2026, President Trump nominated Mastriano to be the U.S. Ambassador to Slovakia.

 Mastriano is a prominent figure in fundamentalist Christian nationalism and has called the separation of church and state a myth.
 He has made social media posts referencing QAnon and has spoken at events that promoted QAnon and 9/11 conspiracy theories.
-An election denier and self-professed close ally of former president Donald Trump, Mastriano received national attention for his efforts to overturn the 2020 United States presidential election.
+An election denier and self-professed close ally of President Donald Trump, Mastriano received national attention for his efforts to overturn the 2020 United States presidential election.

 He attended Trump's January 6 rally in Washington, D.C., prior to Trump supporters' storming of the United States Capitol, and was seen on video passing through Capitol Police barriers after they had been breached by others in the crowd.
 Mastriano was subpoenaed by the United States House Select Committee on the January 6 Attack in February 2022, but stopped cooperating with the Select Committee the following August.

+Mastriano was the Republican nominee during the 2022 Pennsylvania gubernatorial election, defeating former representative Lou Barletta in the primaries before facing the Democratic candidate Josh Shapiro, the then sitting attorney general.
+He centered his campaign on the 2020 election being "stolen" and opposition to COVID-19 mask mandates.
+He earned 41.71% of the vote to Shapiro's 56.49%.

 Early life and education

 Early life

-Mastriano was born in New Brunswick, New Jersey, on January 2, 1964, the son of Italian Americans Richard L. and Janice C. (Bono) Mastriano.
+Mastriano was born in New Brunswick, New Jersey, on January 2, 1964, the son of Richard L. and Janice C. (Bono) Mastriano.
 Raised in Hightstown, New Jersey, he graduated from Hightstown High School in 1982.
 He was a member of the Boy Scouts of America and obtained the rank of Eagle Scout.

 He then attended Mercer County Community College, where he was a member of Psi Beta and Phi Theta Kappa.

 Mastriano himself has said that he did not grow up in a "strong Christian family", but was led to embrace religion as a teenager by an "on-fire youth pastor" after being invited to a youth group called "The Way".

 In 1986, Mastriano received a bachelor's degree in history from Eastern College.
 While at Eastern, he participated in the Reserve Officers' Training Corps.